-Table 2-1 MIS Server Platform Control Panel Buttons and LEDs
+Table 2-1 MIS Control Panel Buttons and LEDs

 LED/Button Description Power LED Green LED lit means power is on.
 Power button If the system is off, pushing this button powers on the system.
 If the operating system is running, pushing this button shuts down the operating system and powers off the system gracefully.
 If the operating system is hung, holding the button down for 10 seconds or more will power off the system for a hard reset.
-Note: The power button DOES NOT completely turn off the system AC power, 5V standby power is active whenever the system is plugged in.
-Status LED This indicator will be lit whenever there is AC power available to the power supplies, whether the unit is on or off.
+Important: The power button DOES NOT completely turn off the system power, 5V standby power is active whenever the system is plugged in.
+Status LED This indicator will be lit whenever there is power available to the power supplies, whether the unit is on or off.
 Green means the system is in good working order.
 Yellow indicates a problem with the system, and service is required.
 Reset button The service reset button.
 When pushed, this button causes the server to reboot and, if the problem is cleared by the reset, returns the Status LED to green.
 Locator LED Blue LED is lit on the front and the back to help locate the unit in a rack or bay.
-Locator button The Locator LED will be lit blue when the Locator button is pushed.
-There is a corresponding LED on the back of the server that will be blue.
-When the Locator button is pushed again, the LED will go off.
-This function may also be activated remotely using the Intel BMC Web Console and pressing the virtual button, or using the Linux IPMI Terminal Tool: -H <ip address=""> -P <password> -U <user> chassis identify and identify off to turn off</user></password></ip>

-Table 2-1 MIS Server Platform Control Panel Buttons and LEDs (continued)
+Table 2-1 MIS Control Panel Buttons and LEDs (continued)